kuzzmi/kuzzmi.github.io/articles/blog/2016-02-15-creating-ember-cli-addon-with-external-library-part-1.md

 ember addon ember-cli-webfontloader
 ```

 After a few moments ember-cli will create a folder structure with all necessary files and initiate `bower install` and `npm install`.
-After that you'll have a basic \"do nothing\" addon sources.
+After that you'll have a basic "do nothing" addon sources.

 As you may know, [Ember][e] follows the “convention over configuration”, the same does Ember CLI, this is why you may find the generated structure pretty familiar: